emard/ulx3s-bin/README.md

 or later/another for your OS.
 You can also try my local [Linux Binary OpenOCD](/usb-jtag/linux/openocd) until openocd properly appears in all major linux distributions.
-It should be possible to compile [OpenOCD mainstream Source](http://openocd.org/) using this shell commands:
+It should be possible to compile [OpenOCD Mainstream Source](http://openocd.org/) using this shell commands:

     cd openocd
     ./bootstrap